 Lender's appraisal fee

 Since points represent interest paid in advance, you usually must deduct them over the life of the loan.
-However, you might be able to deduct all points incurred to finance the purchase or improvement of your main home in the year you paid the points.
+However, you might be able to deduct all the points you gained to pay for buying or improving your main home.
+You would do this in the year you paid the points.